bojanb12/Data-Engineering-Analythics-Formula-1-Pipeline/README.md

 ### Data Modeling

+The destination database for the processed data is implemented using PostgreSQL.
+The destination database is first created with all tables, restriction and relations, to be ready for the data loading afterwards.
-The project begins with designing and implementing a star schema based on the Formula 1 dataset.
-This involves:
+The first step in the data modeling process involved designing and implementing a star schema based on the Formula 1 dataset.

 - **Schema Design:** Using dimensions such as Race, Driver, Team, Circuit, and Time to structure the data.
 - **Entity-Relationship Diagram (ERD):** Defining primary and foreign keys to establish relationships between tables.